Superalgos/Superalgos/README.md

 ## Contributors

 Luis Fernando Molina, Julian Molina, Andreja Cobeljic, Matías Benitez, Ira Miller, Eduardo Remis, Jeff Braun, rico4dev, Barry Low, Nikola Bjelogrlic, Hirajin Koizuko, Francisco J. Santillán, Viktoria B., Javier A., Gustavo J., Romina, Pedro P., Thais M., Loui M., Natalia M., Bashar A., Carlos V., Diego M., Sebastian E., Bogdan P., Marko V., Igor S., Niksa K., Rodrigo M. and Nicanor M.

+# Other Resources

+### Web Site

+For an overview of what Superalgos can do for you, please check the [Superalgos Website] (https://superalgos.org/)

+### Superalgos Blog

+You can find everything we wrote during the history of the project at the [Superalgos Blog] (https://medium.com/superalgos)

+### Superalgos on Twitter

+To stay up-to-date, follow [Superalgos on Twitter] (https://twitter.com/superalgos)

+### Superalgos on Facebook

+To stay up-to-date, follow [Superalgos on Facebook] (https://www.facebook.com/superalgos)

 # License